stat4701-edav-gps/to-do/README.md

 * Look into big vis package - might be interesting

 ##Danny

+* Study sample
+ * Determine Census Block size range for SQL statement.
+ * Update that SQL code for [BigQuery R code.](https://github.com/stat4701-edav-gps/bigrquery/blob/master/BigQuery.R)
+ * Consider minimum counts of buildings and maybe count of pickups/dropoffs

-* New vars:
+* <s>New vars:</s>
- * Create Census Block flag variable for Park or No Park
+ * <s>Create Census Block flag variable for Park or No Park.</s> didn't do, will be a lot more work.
+Using Block size and count buildings will help for this.
- * Create Census Block flag variable for Buildings or No Buildings.
+ * <s>Create Census Block flag variable for Buildings or No Buildings.</s>

  * <s>Create Census Block Size variable.</s>